Apes-HDF/EBS/docs/configuration.md

 Where mailer is the DSN of your SMTP server and 1025 the port to use.

-Yo use Gmail with a secret key use:
+To use Gmail with a secret key use:

     MAILER_DSN=gmail://email@example.com:secretkey@default